-Perceptions is a new exhibition exploring how five local artists, each with their own individual styles and skills, perceive and interpret different aspects of the world around them.
-Exhibiting their work are artists Edward Hall, Mary Noon, Juliet Giron, Vivienne Littley and textile artist Heather Coley.
+Perceptions is a new collaborative exhibition exploring how four local artists, each with their own individual styles and skills, perceive and interpret different aspects of the world around them.
+Exhibiting their work are artists Mary Noon, Juliet Giron, Vivienne Littley and textile artist Heather Coley.

 Mary has been a practising artist since 2015.
 She moved from Surrey to West Dorset in 2018, and having retired at the end of 2021, she now has more time to devote to her interest in art.